fp7-netide/Tools/memory-management-system/onos/README.md

 $ ./demo_gc_netide.sh
 ```

-As you can see on the GUI, the old flows remains installed on the switch.
-This may create traffic and security issues for the traffic inside the network.
+As you can see on the GUI, the old flows remain installed on the switch.
+This may create traffic and security issues in the network.

 STEP 6: Show the MMS functionalities